 Tyrion was hoping that she would be offering in return her cunt.
 The best part of her, for the best part of him.
 Wow!
 Oh, how much I’ve missed Tyrion’s play with words.
 Tyrion realizes that when Shea asked him to leave Kings Landing with her, he didn’t because he liked the life he was living.
 Not the drinking and whoring, he could do that anywhere.
 (And he does.)
 But when he was the Hand of the King, he enjoyed taking part in ruling the kingdom.

 Lord Tyrell tries to make a break for the Hand of the King position.
-But is quieted into content when he realizes, they have given him the honor of being the Master of coin and the Master of ships.
-He is quiet happy at moving up in the ranks.
-It seems that all the people are becoming desperate to move up in the ranks, since they see so many openings in the King’s court.
+But is quieted into content when he realizes, they have given him the honor of being the Master of Coin and the Master of ships.
+He is quite happy at moving up in the ranks.
+It seems that all the people are becoming desperate to move up in the ranks since they see so many openings in the King’s court.

 Cersei knows that she can’t name herself the Hand of the King.
 It is not a role played by women, but instead calls herself Tommens’ “guide.”
 She is aware of the desperateness of those that are eager to gain power and rank in their kingdom and that the position is very coveted.

 Uncle Kevan has been appointed the Master of war.
 But he is not one of the boot-licking council members, He is Cercei’s uncle with the exact upbringing of her father.
 Kevan lets Cersei know that he will not take up a post to be her puppet.
 He will return to Casterly Rock and attend to matters there.
 Cersei sits there with egg on her face because although her father is dead, this is another man she cannot have her way with.
 And frankly, there is nothing she can do about it.